-Here are the more substantial publications I have edited for the German Historical Institute in Washington, DC.
+Below are the more substantial publications I have edited for the German Historical Institute in Washington, DC.
 Editing at the GHI requires me to be a cultural translator of sorts.
 I often help nonnative speakers communicate their scholarship in a different linguistic, rhetorical, and publishing context.

 Other Print Publications

-- There is a bit of public editorial praise from Reggie Blaszczyk and Uwe Spiekermann on Facebook. ↩
+- There is a bit of public praise for my work from Reggie Blaszczyk on Facebook. ↩

 - In my experience, an academic translation is a collaborative process involving at least two major drafts.
 First there is the work done by the translator, ideally in collaboration with the author, as was the case here.
 Second, the text needs to be revised in light of readability, taking into account the new publishing context and academic audience.
 This means additional work for the author, who has to review my many edits and answer my countless questions, often consulting the translator.
 With this in mind, I was especially pleased with the final words of Roger Horowitz’s endorsement on the back cover: “the book is blessed as well with an inspired and at times lyrical translation.” ↩